Lamb in Curry Sauce

 by Lora Wiley-Lennartz

-I love how the flavor of ground sumac pops the lemon flavor of the roasted potatoes but if you don’t have it on your pantry, you can easily leave it out or add a little garlic powder for extra oomph.
+Sumac is a fantastic, natural way to add zesty brightness to dishes without liquid acidity—perfect for seasoning meats, hummus, or even popcorn.
+I love how the flavor of ground sumac pops the lemon flavor of these roasted potatoes.
+It adds extra spice love to this Lamb in Curry Sauce dish.
+But if you don’t have it in your pantry (you should), leave it out.
+Or add a little garlic powder for extra oomph.

 Easter Lamb in Curry Sauce with Lemon Roasted Potatoes